bmeisels/ctserial/README.md

 ctserial connect /dev/your-serial-device

+This opens the ctserial application conntect to your serial device.
+From there you have a prompt to interact with your serial device, complete with tab completion.
+For example:

+  ctmodbus> sendhex deadc0de
+  ctmodbus> send "Dead Code 国"
+  ctmodbus> exit

 # Platform Independence

 Python and the [PySerial][] package this software depends on are available for all major operating systems.